Niranjan7771/xv6/MLFQ_README.md

 - New user program that emits the ANSI escape sequence `ESC[2J ESC[H]` to clear the console display and place the cursor in the upper-left corner, mirroring the UX of Ubuntu's `clear` command.

+## xv6-source/mlfqtest.c
+- User-space workload generator that now launches a heavier mix of CPU-bound, sleep-heavy, mixed, and interactive workers, each running dozens of rounds with varied spin/sleep patterns.
+- The richer log stream makes it easier to confirm that CPU hogs get demoted, interactive workers stay responsive, and periodic boosts eventually cycle everyone back to the top queue.